 In 2018, the Federation’s focus turned to building support for a federal funding solution.

 We organized a monthly, multi-state Asian carp strategy call where congressional staffers, national conservation groups, and fisheries and policy experts weighed in on ways to combat Asian carp.

 From this call, a plan for securing federal funding formed.

 The Federation along with partner legislators—particularly Representative David Kustoff and Senators Alexander, McConnell, and Shelby—coordinated an effort to secure a federal appropriation that would fund block and tackle efforts in six states.

 This September, the Senate Appropriations Committee approved a spending bill that includes $25 million—a $14 million increase—of critically-needed funding for Asian carp management across the Southeast.

 If passed in the Senate as part of the federal budget this fall, Tennessee will have the resources and tools to dramatically push back Asian carp numbers.

 The fight is far from over, but we are getting closer and closer to a bigtime solution to the enormous problem of Asian carp.

-To learn more about Asian carp and how you can join the fight, visit tnwf.org/asian-carp
+To learn more about Asian carp and how you can join the fight, visit tnwf.org/invasive-carp